 First, let’s take the assumption that there are massive differences between fiction and fact.
 Try writing four sentences, one of which is factual and the others which are fictitious.
 You will probably find it difficult to distinguish between the two.

-Certainly, the books I’ve written recently have met a formula required by the publisher who commissioned them.
+Certainly, the books I’ve recently written have met a formula required by the publisher who commissioned them.
 In plain English, this means I was requested to write specific books for specific publication series.
 It is not the most exciting writing, for it requires massive amounts of self-discipline to write what others require from you.
 This is not simply getting up and procrastinating about ‘what shall I write today?’ or even ‘shall I bother writing today?’, it is more about researching and getting stuff done to meet a deadline.
 In that respect it is very much like a job.
 However, on the plus side, there is no problem in finding a publisher.

 However, I’m currently working on a book about Pamela Colman Smith.
 This is where fact meets fiction in interpreting biographical aspects of her life; I’ve been researching like a mad thing, and am obsessed by the outcome.
 Reader, I’ve bored my good friends close to death.

 In writing this book, I’ve communicated with academics, I’ve been on holiday/fact finding mission on the Lizard, I’ve been to the archives at Smallhythe in Kent, I’ve been to the Bencoolen where she lived, I’ve chanted in a graveyard with psychic American visitors swinging pendulums, I’ve been to the Catholic diocesan archives in Exeter and chatted Catholicism (I’m not one) with a nun, and I even started learning to read the tarot.
 You get the drift.
 It has been a story in itself, if not quite total immersion.
-It isn’t finished but it soon will be.

 Of course, all writing is creative.
 Try writing your own biography in six words.